 GDP Growth Rate in Singapore averaged 6.48 percent from 1975 until 2020, reaching an all time high of 27.20 percent in the second quarter of 2010 and a record low of -10.90 percent in the third quarter of 2010.
 This page provides - Singapore GDP Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Singapore GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Statistics Singapore

-GDP Growth Rate in Singapore is expected to be 2.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Growth Rate in Singapore to stand at 1.50 in 12 months time.
-In the long-term, the Singapore GDP Growth Rate is projected to trend around 3.70 percent in 2020, according to our econometric models.
+GDP Growth Rate in Singapore is expected to be -4.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Growth Rate in Singapore to stand at 5.00 in 12 months time.
+In the long-term, the Singapore GDP Growth Rate is projected to trend around 3.00 percent in 2021 and 2.00 percent in 2022, according to our econometric models.